 NCERT Exemplar Class 11 Maths Solutions Chapter 2 Relations and Functions

 While travelling in a taxi, have you ever noticed that the app shows the estimated time to reach the destination?
-It is possible due to the study of the relation between total distance and the average speed of the taxi, this is known as Relation.
-Also you have seen the fare for different distances is different.
-This shows that for every different distance, the fare changes as a variable function depending on distance.
-Let’s see the definition of Relation and Function.
+It is possible due to the study of the relation between total distance and the average speed of the taxi, which is known as the Relation.
+Also, you have seen that the fare for different distances is different.
+This shows that for every different distance, the fare changes as a variable function depending on the distance.
+Let’s see the definition of a Relation and a Function.
 A relation is a relationship between sets of values.
 In math, the relation is between the $x$-values and $y$-values of ordered pairs.
 The set of all primary elements of the ordered pairs is called a domain of $R$, and the set of all second elements of the ordered pairs is called a range of $R$.
 A relation ' $f$ ' is said to be a function if every element of a non-empty set $X$ has only one image or range to a non-empty set Y.

 This Story also Contains